Theme

 TinyFish Skills is a public repository positioned around reusable skills for agent workflows, with the current materials centered on a TinyFish web-agent skill and a tunneling utility skill.

 The official repository presents TinyFish Skills as a public skills repo for TinyFish services and web-agent automation.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is